There never was a one-all silver bullet for looking after aquatic plants that thrive.

 Turns out this model of LED lighting will grow pretty much anything in a medium-to-deep planted freshwater aquarium.

-It has no issues growing demanding carpet plants or pretentious red plants.
+It has no issues growing demanding carpet plants or some pretentious but cool-looking red aquatic plants.

-If you’re familiar with the aquatic flora you already know that, basically, red plant species require the most light.
+If you’re familiar with the aquatic flora you already know that, basically, red plant species require the most light to grow well and colorful.

 Anyhow, the deepest tank I’ve put my Planted+ 24/7 CRV on was 21 inches, which equals the standard height of a 55, 75, and 125-gallon tank.